Havemann History, Family Crest & Coats of Arms

 Havemann Settlers in United States in the 20th Century

-- J. Havemann, aged 50, who emigrated to the United States from Hamburg, Germany, in 1905
+- J. Havemann, aged 50, who immigrated to the United States from Hamburg, Germany, in 1905

-- Richard Havemann, aged 23, who emigrated to the United States from Halle, in 1905
+- Richard Havemann, aged 23, who immigrated to the United States from Halle, in 1905

 - Gohann Havemann, aged 62, who landed in America from Hamburg, Germany, in 1913